bobby060/fit2gpx-lightning/README.md

 For feature suggestions or errors, open an issue.

 ## Changelog

+### v0.1.2 (2025-12-27)
+- Update documentation for clarity
+- Minor code refactoring for readability
+- Add support for aarch64 Linux wheels in CI/CD pipeline

 ### v0.1.1 (2025-12-24)
 - Use `abi3` feature of PyO3 to build wheels compatible with multiple Python 3.x versions